Free (or Cheap) Volunteer Work in Greece

 We were once enticed over to Pelekas from our Corfu Town residence with the offer of a free lunch by one of Sunrock Backpackers Hostel’s former volunteers and are glad to see this backpacker resort is still welcoming volunteer staff.
 We only enjoyed one meal from the terrace overlooking the bay but participants in their ‘Pay Your Way’ volunteer programme can benefit from free meals and accommodation for a month or two.
 Work is available on their organic farm or in the hostel itself.

-EU nationals can find paid work for €25 a shift at AthenStyle, part of the Famous Hostels association, but travellers on non-EU passports can earn themselves a bed and breakfast, plus half price on other meals and two for one beers in exchange for 24 hours’ work a week.
-Previous housekeeping or hostel work experience is needed along with a reference.
+AthenStyle now appears to be part of the Safestay group of Europewide hostels and coliving spaces.
+Things may have changed on the volunteering side of things too, but previously we had them down as offering €25 a shift to EU nationals.
+Travellers on non-EU passports could earn themselves a bed and breakfast, plus half price on other meals and two for one beers in exchange for 24 hours’ work a week.
+Previous housekeeping or hostel work experience needed along with a reference.

 Other Opportunities to Volunteer in Greece